-The University of Arizona uses a web-based software tool known as Visual Compliance to quickly and easily conduct screenings against the various Restricted Party Screening, Denied Party Screening, as well as Blocked, Unverified, and Sanctioned Party Screening lists.
+The University of Arizona uses a web-based software tool known as Visual Compliance to quickly and easily conduct Restricted Party Screening (RPS) against the various lists for: Restricted Parties, Denied Parties, as well as Blocked, Unverified, and Sanctioned Parties lists.
 Screenings should be completed for:

 - Foreign and domestic sponsors and vendors

 - All personnel associated with export controlled research